New Moon (1940 film)

 New Moon is a 1940 American musical film released by Metro-Goldwyn-Mayer and directed by Robert Z. Leonard, with uncredited direction by W. S. Van Dyke.

 It is the second film adaptation of the operetta The New Moon, which premiered on Broadway in 1928.
 The stage version featured music by Sigmund Romberg and book and lyrics by Oscar Hammerstein II and others.
 The first film adaptation, also titled New Moon, which premiered in 1930, was less faithful to the stage version.

 Plot

-During the 18th century in New Orleans, Louisiana, a French nobleman in disguise as a bondsman, Charles (Nelson Eddy) leads his fellow bondsman in revolt against his ship's captain, commandeering the ship and heading out to sea.
+During the 18th century in New Orleans, Louisiana, a French nobleman in disguise as a bondsman, Charles (Nelson Eddy) leads his fellow bondsman in revolt against his ship's captain (George Irving), commandeering the ship and heading out to sea.